dineshchhantyal/chart_gizmo/docs/api/charts.md

 - `height`: Chart height in pixels (default: 400)
 - `stacked`: Boolean indicating whether the chart should be stacked (default: False)
 - `options`: Optional dictionary with Chart.js options
+- `animate`: Boolean to enable or disable animations (default: False, controlled by the symbolic constant `ANIMATION_DEFAULT`)

 ### Key Methods